X

 Tapan Singhel

-On the query.
-Exactly.
-If you.
-If you look at the market and I mentioned this previously, the combined natural industry has moved by about 7 percentage point and 1 quarter.
-It moved to 128 and moved to 121.
-Now that always happens when the compute intensity is high in the market.
-I think that is where the combined issue starts moving up.
-So to the point that you mentioned, yes there is competitive intensity in some businesses like Motor, gmc, even in fire also there will be competitive intensity.
+Yeah, exactly, yeah.
+If you look at the market that I mentioned just previously, the combined ratio industry has moved up by about 7 percentage points and from one quarter it moved to 128 and moved to 121.
+Now that always happens when the competitive intensity is high in the market.
+I think that is where the combined ratio starts moving up.
+To the point that you have mentioned, yes, there is competitive intensity in some businesses like motor, GMC and even in fire also there would be competitive intensity.
+And I think toward the last quarter it was more because of the AUM guidelines.

 Tarun Chugh

-It should bring down the EOM pressures.
-It should help the entirely the persistency ratios.
+It should bring down the AUM pressures.
+It should help the — entirely the persistency ratios.
 It should help customers getting a better proposition.
-And that is the whole intent of IRDA to be able to pass this benefit to the customer.
+And that is the whole intent of IRDAI to be able to pass this benefit to the customer.
 So we just wait for that until that comes in.
-It’s really very difficult to say anything beyond this this point.
+It’s really very difficult to say anything beyond this at this point.

 Ramandeep Singh Sahni

 And yeah, so this is where we stand today.
 I think in the next two quarters is where we will actually start rolling out our new products.
-That’s a strategy as of now and also the idea is that we get into a gift city structure to attract some NRI and foreign investors to take arbitrage of the tax benefit structure as well.
-Well, so that’s where we are currently beyond this.
-I think in the next few quarters we will talk start talking about it as and when the business is launched.
+That’s a strategy as of now and also the idea is that we get into a GIFT City structure to attract some NRI and foreign investors to take arbitrage of the tax benefit structure as well.
+So that’s where we are currently.
+Beyond this, I think in the next few quarters, we will start talking about it as and when the business is launched.

 Divij Punjabi